Jennifer Zhu Scott Keynote Speaker

 Jennifer Zhu Scott's Biography

-Jen Zhu Scott is an expert speaker on technology and post-Covid policy.
+Jen Zhu Scott is an experienced keynote speaker on technology and the investment environment.
 She is the Executive Chairman of The Commons Project.
 She built Radian Partners, a private investment firm for large family owners and UHNWIs focusing on Artificial Intelligence and deep tech.

 Prior to this, she was head of business development and strategy in APAC for Thomson Reuters and led the firm’s speech-to-text, deep search intelligence, video-indexing projects.
 Jen co-founded one of the first education companies in China.
 She exited before moving to the UK as a senior advisor to the education subsidiary of Daily Mail & General Trust.